Under Paris Skies: Production

 Although no album producer credit is listed on any of its releases, Laredo writes, "Unlike his previous Cadence efforts, which were meticulously supervised by label owner Archie Bleyer, Under Paris Skies was a pet project for which Williams assumed the producer's responsibilities."

 The album was recorded in Paris, and Quincy Jones led an orchestra of both American and French musicians in the studio.
 In the liner notes from the original album, jazz critic Nat Hentoff quotes the description of the recording of the album that Williams gave.
 "Our first session was for 9:00 p.m., and I was all set to record.
 At 9:30 some musicians were still arriving.
 After about an hour, we had finished one song.
 The sound was wonderful, and I was very happy.
 At this point, I was informed that the orchestra has to have a 15 minute break.
 The musicians vanished to a local café for some wine.
 About 45 minutes later, they began arriving back in the studio.
 We got one more song recorded before the contractor stood up and, in perfect English, said, 'Overtime'.
 Overtime is expensive in Paris, and so we released the orchestra for half an hour and started another three-hour session at 12:30.
 The musicians naturally returned to their café and their wine, and showed up for the second session about 1:00 a.m., happy and very friendly."
 Laredo adds that the "French musicians were paid on the honor system.
 Unfamiliar with local routine, Andy simply hauled a suitcase of francs into the studio and invited each man to take his fair share."

 Reception

 In his review of the album for AllMusic, Cub Koda described it as "a sumptuous package, full of beautiful arrangements that perfectly frame Williams' pop croonings."
 He concluded that it was "one of the most lush-sounding Andy Williams albums in his vast catalog."

 Billboard also gave it a good review.
 "Williams offers his usual tasteful vocal stylings--both in English and French--on a group of nostalgic Parisian-flavored oldies and standards with fine backing by Quincy Jones."
+Cashbox notes that "the album displays the graceful swinging atmosphere of the Williams manner."

 New Record Mirror described it being "A nicely balanced song selection and some great arrangements, swinging and otherwise."
+Nigel Hunter of Disc notes Williams "treats these familiar songs of the French capital with unfailing respect and more than a little originality."